 A “B” dog means, though it has one good gene and one bad gene, it too will NOT get DM and makes a great pet.

-A “C” dog means it is at risk of getting DM.
+A “C” dog means it has two bad genes and is at risk of getting DM.

 In summary, you should never buy a dog whose parent pairs are either: B/B or B/C unless the puppy has been tested and verified it is not at risk.
 And NEVER buy a dog whose parent pair is C/C.